rudidude86/gura-lang.github.io/documents/Interpreter.md

     f {}

 If the argument is declared as Quoted, it doesn't evaluates its argument.

+How a `Caller` expression behaves in Interpreter's evaluation stage depends on what instance the car element returns.

+If car's instance is of `function` type the expression calls the function with specified arguments.

+If the `Caller` expression is specified as a target in Interpreter's assignment stage, it always creates `function` instance and assigns it in a specific Environment.

 ## {{ page.chapter }}.3.
 Assignment Stage